VIU-Metabolomics/imzML_Writer/docs/_build/html/_sources/index.rst.txt

 Once active, you can easily launch the GUI by creating a python ``example.py`` with contents::

-   import imzML_Writer.imzML_Writer as iw
+   import imzml_writer.imzML_Writer as iw

    iw.gui()

 Then run the script (``python example.py``) to launch the GUI.
 If you already have some imzML files and just want to view them with the scout, restructure ``example.py``::

-   import imzML_Writer.imzML_Scout as scout
+   import imzml_writer.imzML_Scout as scout

    ##Call with no arguments opens it empty and you can use the GUI to search for your file
    scout.main()